-Sweet Piper Jane asked for an Ice Cream Party as her ‘all-the-way-potty-trained’ prize (a girl after her mama’s own heart, both in her love of ice cream and her love of parties), and I was more than happy to oblige.
-The party details will be up at One Charming Party soon… in the meantime, I had to share the can’t-live-without discovery we made in our ice cream party preparations.
+Sweet Piper Jane asked for an Ice Cream Party as her ‘all-the-way-potty-trained’ prize (a girl after her mama’s own heart, both in her love of ice cream) and I had to share the can’t-live-without discovery we made in our ice cream party preparations.

 Three words- Pre-scooped.
 Ice.
 Cream.

 Friends, I’ll be honest- it’s a game changer for summer parties.

 And since the rainbow of flavors is perfect for Color Your Summer (and specifically a rainbow hued project), I thought I’d share a little how to as part of this colorful, summer-y series.